Integrative Mental Health

 Integrative practitioners, however, seek to bring psychiatry to the medical mainstream.
 They work to understand and treat the causes that lie beneath the symptoms.
 They probe for markers of biological, social, and behavioral factors unique to the individual.

 Since our mind and body are so tightly entwined, these factors appear to interact in a dynamic web of causation that we don't fully understand.
+(See graphic).
 It is clear that certain factors can be both causes and effects.

 Some people have one factor that predominates.
 Others strain under the accumulated weight of many smaller issues.
 And sometimes a minor incremental stressor can be the straw that breaks the camel’s back and ushers in a crisis of mental distress.